jennizkang/Twitter/README.md

 <img src= "http://g.recordit.co/08nYwaN8Om.gif" title='Video Walkthrough' width='' alt='Video Walkthrough' />

-# Twitter - Part I

-This is a basic twitter app to read your tweets.

-Time spent: 6 hours spent in total

 ## User Stories

-The following **required** functionality is completed:

 - [X] User sees app icon in home screen and styled launch screen.
 - [X] User can log in.